Birthday Stories

 Birthday Stories (バースデイ・ストーリーズ, Bāsudei sutōrīzu = Birthday stories) is a 2002 short story anthology edited by Japanese author Haruki Murakami.
-Despite the theme's happy connotations most of the short stories have a dark, melancholic atmosphere.
+Despite the theme's happy connotations, most of the short stories have a dark, melancholic atmosphere.

 Editions

-Murakami selected and translated the texts, adding an original short story of his (later collected into his own Blind Willow, Sleeping Woman, 2006).
-For the English edition at Harvill Press (using the original English-language versions of the stories), he added an introduction and selected one more story.
-For the Japanese reprint, he added two stories.
+Murakami selected and translated the texts, adding an original short story of his own (later collected into his Blind Willow, Sleeping Woman, 2006).
+For the English edition at Harvill Press (using the original English-language versions of the stories), he added an introduction and selected one more story, Claire Keegan’s “Close to the Water’s Edge”.
+For the Japanese reprint, he added the translation of Keegan’s story, and one more story, Lewis Robinson’s “The ride”.
 The main editions are thus: